JackStouffer/jacks_standard_library/DESIGN.md

 This a very condensed and shorthand list of things you can do to make your memory faster

+1. Smaller is better.
+Smaller memory footprints mean your code is more likely to fit in cache
+2. Things that are used together should be as close to each other in the virtual address space as possible.
-1. Never conceptualize the things (structs/objects/entities etc) in your program as being completely separate and allocated one at a time.
-2. Instead conceptualize your programs as a small set of lifetimes (more details below)
+3. Never conceptualize the things (structs/objects/entities etc) in your program as being completely separate and allocated one at a time.
+Instead conceptualize your programs as a small set of lifetimes (more details below).
-3. Make each lifetime's footprint small as you possibly can by setting max limits on total bytes used.
+4. Make each lifetime's footprint small as you possibly can by setting max limits on total bytes used.
 L1, L2, L3 cache sizes are great places to start for limits
-4. If your program will need a bunch of the same thing, reserve the virtual address space for the maximum amount that your program will allow and then put a pool allocator in front of that address space.
+5. Reuse memory as much as possible

 ### It's Not That Hard